farsonic/psm_agent/README.md

 # PSM Agent

-`agent.py` is a lightweight eBPF-based telemetry agent for Linux.
-It observes live network activity on the host, enriches it with metadata (user, process, IP, direction, etc.), and reports the summarized activity to PSM via labeled payloads.
+`agent.py` is a lightweight eBPF-based telemetry agent for Linux to send updated into PSM as a workload object.
+It observes live network activity on the host directly in the Kernel, enriches it with metadata (user, process, IP, direction, etc.), and reports the summarized activity to PSM via labeled payloads.
+The update interval can be set in the configuration file as well as additional timers and tiering labels.

+This is a proof of concept to see how eBPF integrates with the Linux Kernel and userland tools.

 ---